 International applicants will be required to show proficiency in English.
-An IELTS score of 7.0 with no score below 7.0.
+An IELTS score of 7.0, with no score below 7.0, is proof of this.

 Two GCSEs at minimum grade C/ grade 4 in English Language and Mathematics.
 Level 2 equivalents such as functional or key skills can be accepted

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.